Policy and Procedure

 At Lynton House Nursery, we believe that all children have a right to be protected from harm.
 It is our responsibility to protect them as outlined in the Children Act 1989.
 Our prime concern is for the safety and welfare of the children in our care.

 Jessica, the nursery manager is the designated safeguarding lead for child protection within the nursery.
-She is closely supported by Nicola, deputy manager and Loretta, elm room leader.
+She is closely supported by Chloe, deputy manager and Karen, nursery administrator.

 Early Years Foundation Stage Policy

 At Lynton House Nursery we aim to provide the highest quality care and education for all our children, thereby giving them a strong foundation for their future learning.
 We aim to create a safe, secure, and happy learning environment that allows our children to grow and develop their confidence and independence.

 We value all our children and families as individuals.Through working together with our families and children, our staff plan meaningful, motivating and most importantly enjoyable learning experiences that enable them to grow and develop at their own pace.

 Should a child be suffering from illness, they should be kept at home until their doctor has certified they are fit to attend nursery, or they have been free of symptoms for 48 hours.

 If a child becomes ill whilst under our care, we shall make every effort to contact the parents/carer.
 If we feel necessary, a doctor will be called or the child taken to hospital in an emergency.

 If for any reason a child is going to be absent, please inform us as soon as possible.
 Please be aware that we have a duty of care for not only the children in the nursery, but our staff as well, therefore if we feel that a child is poorly and not well enough to be at nursery, we will ask parents to collect.